StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/about-cases.md

 ### Merging a restricted case

-If [one or more restricted case are merged with visible cases](merge-cases.md): The newly created merged case will automatically inherit restricted visibility.
+If you [merge one or more restricted cases with visible cases](merge-cases.md), the newly created merged case automatically inherits restricted visibility.

-The list of authorized users will include all users who had access to any of the restricted cases involved in the merge.
+The list of authorized users includes all users who had access to any of the restricted cases involved in the merge.

 ## Next steps